 DEADMANSSNITCH_API_KEY setting will be available in the app configuration and will contain your API key if you would like to access Dead Man’s Snitch programatically.
 Your installation can be confirmed with the

 heroku config:get command.

 $ heroku config:get DEADMANSSNITCH_API_KEY vq7hfm8uxPcWl-kqcu_ITQ

-After installing Dead Man’s Snitch, sign in at https://deadmanssnitch.com to configure your Snitches to monitor your processes.
+After installing Dead Man’s Snitch open the dashboard to configure monitoring for your processes.

 Using with Heroku Scheduler

 Integrating into Heroku Scheduler is simple.
 For each Snitch you create,

 curl the unique URL (replacing the URL in these examples with your own) after each task:

 rake pgbackups:archive && curl https://nosnch.in/208cd43444